carolsuehaney/bayesm-py/README.md

 # bayesm-py
-Experimental Python port of Rossi’s bayesm for internal research use.
+Experimental Python port of Peter Rossi’s et al. bayesm for internal research use.